pouriya/restcommander/DOCUMENTATION.md

 # RestCommander
 RestCommander is a simple REST-API layer on top of one or more scripts.
 From the request URL it detects which script it should run.
 It captures HTTP query-string parameters, headers, and body and after deserializing, merging, and validating inputs (options), passes them to the script.
 The script can read these options from [stdin](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)) or [environment variables](https://en.wikipedia.org/wiki/Environment_variable) to do different things.
 The script [stdout](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)) (whatever the script prints) is captured by RestCommander and that's the REST-API response body!
-Also, different script [exit-codes](https://en.wikipedia.org/wiki/Exit_status) causes different HTTP response status code.
+Also, different script [exit-codes](https://en.wikipedia.org/wiki/Exit_status) cause different HTTP response status-codes.
 Additionally, RestCommander captures script's [stderr](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) for logging and some other operational things.
 A script can be stateless or stateful and for stateful scripts RestCommander can capture current script state.